mangdangroboticsclub/MiniPupperDocs/docs/guide/SLAM.rst

 3. Save the map
 ------------

+Following the steps below, the files of the map will be saved.

 1. Open a terminal with Ctrl+Alt+T on remote PC.
 2. Use the following command to launch the map_saver_cli node in the nav2_map_server package to create map files.

 The map file is saved in the directory where the map_saver_cli node is launched at.

 ::